mrkvon/kanthaus.online/user/pages/15.governance/10.constitution/default.en.md

 	1. a group of third-party individuals attend a meeting of the actors to bear witness and/or offer advice ('panel'.)

 #### §13c.
 Intervention
-1. If reasonable measures to resolve a conflict with Voluntary Assistance prove unsuccessful, the Members may intervene as a last resort.
+1. If reasonable measures to resolve a conflict with Voluntary Assistance prove unsuccessful, Members may intervene as a last resort.
 1. Conflict Resolution by Intervention is decided by Members using the Unanimous Acceptance (8b.) or Score Voting (8c.) procedure, where proposals may include—
 	1. requesting an individual to participate in assisted conflict resolution,
 	1. revoking an individuals' position of Volunteer or Member, or